Orange Tree: How to Identify and Treat Its Diseases and Pests?

 Mediterranean Fruit Fly

-• Treatment: Regular collection of fallen fruit and pheromone traps to capture males remain the most effective treatment and prevention methods.
+- Treatment: Regularly collecting fallen fruit and using pheromone traps to capture males remain the most effective treatment and prevention methods.

 Mediterranean fruit fly

-Certain diseases are more common among orchard growers, but your orange tree planted in the ground (less frequently in pots) can also be affected.
-Note that Huanglongbing (also known as Citrus greening), a devastating disease for citrus trees, is currently only found in Asia, America, and Africa, but not yet in European territory.
+Some diseases are more common among fruit growers, but your orange tree planted in the ground—less often in pots—can also be affected.
+Note that Huanglongbing (or Citrus greening), a devastating disease for citrus crops, is currently only found in Asia, America, and Africa, but not yet in Europe.

-• Symptoms: This fungal disease manifests as amber-coloured gum oozing, sometimes accompanied by scaly cracks in the bark.
-The tree then shows signs of general weakness, including yellowing foliage, drying branches, fruit rot, and stunted growth.
+- Symptoms: This fungal disease manifests as amber gum oozing, sometimes accompanied by scaly cracks in the bark.
+The tree then shows signs of general weakness, including yellowing foliage, drying branches, rotting fruit, and stunted growth.

-• Treatment: If infected, pruning and/or cleaning the affected areas and applying an organic fungicide such as Bordeaux mixture can help contain natural spread.
+- Treatment: If infected, pruning and/or cleaning the affected areas and applying a natural fungicide like Bordeaux mixture can help contain natural spread.

 Sooty Mold